jenwalter666/JensBalatroCollection/README.md

 - **Nopeus** : Adds more speed options.
 - **Jen's Almanac** : An extension of the mod [Cryptid](https://github.com/MathIsFun0/Cryptid) which causes complete pandemonium.
 Read more below for info about compatibility on Almanac

+# Wait, where is Jen's Almanac?
+I removed it from GitHub because I need to reduce my workload; I'm juggling tons of things at once and trying to manage a lot of files simultaneously on GitHub, trying to remember what needs updating and what doesn't, is pretty difficult.
+You can still find Jen's Almanac in the [official Balatro Discord](https://discord.com/channels/1116389027176787968/1262697083438235729) or the [Cryptid Discord](https://discord.gg/eUf9Ur6RyB).

 # Installation

 Make sure that **none** of the mods included in this repository are nested.
 They should all be directly installed into the Mods folder.